mkatras11/Action_Detection_mmaction2/README.md

 Argument description:

 - `SPATIOTEMPORAL_ACTION_DETECTION_CONFIG_FILE`: The spatiotemporal action detection config file path.
-- `SPATIOTEMPORAL_ACTION_DETECTION_CHECKPOINT`: The spatiotemporal action detection checkpoint path or URL.
+- `SPATIOTEMPORAL_ACTION_DETECTION_CHECKPOINT`: The spatiotemporal action detection checkpoint path or URL (You can find the URL by clicking in the ).
 - `ACTION_DETECTION_SCORE_THRESHOLD`: The score threshold for action detection.
 - `HUMAN_DETECTION_CONFIG_FILE`: The human detection config file path.
 - `HUMAN_DETECTION_CHECKPOINT`: The human detection checkpoint URL.